jefdaj/ortholang-demo/templates/demo.md

 If you want to be updated when a new version comes out, leave your email in the comment box.

-This "server" is an old desktop computer; for anything compute-intensive you probably want to install Detourrr on your own hardware instead!
-You can also contact Jeff (use the comment box or find my email [here][4]) about collaborating, running your search on the [Berkeley high-performance compute cluster][2], or installing Detourrr at your institution.
+This "server" is an old desktop computer; for anything compute-intensive you probably want to install ShortCut on your own hardware instead!
+You can also contact Jeff (use the comment box or find my email [here][4]) about collaborating, running your search on the [Berkeley high-performance compute cluster][2], or installing ShortCut at your institution.

 <!--
 Here are some cut scripts.
 Press the `Load` button to load one in the terminal,